FredHutch/easybuild-life-sciences/README.md

 # Easybuild Modulefile

-- Our Easybuild config loads with `module load Easybuild/2.3.0` everytime for everyone
+- Now, Easybuild configured for us loads with `module load Easybuild/2.3.0` everytime for everyone
-- With those modulefile additions saved to a separate file, they can be automatically included in future builds of EasyBuild itself
+- With those modulefile additions saved to a separate file, they can be automatically included in future builds of EasyBuild itself with the `modules-footer` configuration option
-- Custom items can be added to all modulefiles produced by Easybuild, like logging module use:
+- With `modules-footer` and other options, custom items can be added to all modulefiles produced by Easybuild, like logging module use:

     !Tcl
-    # enable logging to syslog
     set curMod [module-info name]
     if { [module-info mode load] } {
     system "logger \$USER module load $curMod "